RTEMS/rtems-docs/c-user/object-services/directives.rst

 Returns the object identifier built from the API, class, MPCI node, and index components.

-.. rubric:: NOTES:
+.. rubric:: CONSTRAINTS:

-This directive is strictly local and does not impact task scheduling.
+The following constraints apply to this directive:

+* The directive is implemented by a macro and may be called from within C/C++ constant expressions.
+In addition, a function implementation of the directive exists for bindings to other programming languages.

+* The directive will not cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/object/if/build-name